Hello12345678890/hamin/navigation/about.md

 * Go to middle school 2021-2024

 ### Intrests and disintrests
 I like playing video games and reading books.
 I enjoy play board games with my family.
+I like k-pop.
 I like watching baseball, tennis, and golf.
 I dislike doing what my parents tell me to do.
 I dislike playing sports.